PullingStrings/project-2/README.md

 ### Improvements
-Their could be a section where you can put in your own genres and not choose from a list
+Their could be a section where you can put in your own genres and not choose from a list, and also add comments for new users and add like and share links